CNN vs. The Onion - Beta Binomial

 Plotting the Priors

-Where does your prediction fall?
+Where does your prior fall?

 Vocabulary